mrets/Operating-Procedures/rt/section4.7full.md

 If a User attempts to retire Certificates that do not match the predetermined criteria of the Program, the System blocks the retirement.
 This prevents the retirement of incorrect Certificates.

-A walk-through guide to participating in a Program may be found[here](https://help.mrets.org/within-the-system/programs/participating-in-a-program).
+A walk-through guide to participating in a Program may be found [here](https://help.mrets.org/within-the-system/programs/participating-in-a-program).